twodee/madeup/docs/reference.md

 Every fun thing that has ever happened started with some rules (gravitational law, oldest player rolls first, etc.), and Madeup is no exception.
 Let's describe the grammar of the Madeup language.

 ##Comments
 Code is mixture of executable instructions and notes for the humans working with the code.
-The notes are called comments and they start with `--`:
+The notes are called comments.
+Single-line comments start with `--` and appear on their own lines or at the end of lines containing instructions.

 {:.mup}
 ~~~